Slowyn/react-native-underline-tabbar/README.md

 ## Changelog
 - **[1.2.6]**
   + Improve offset calculations for tabs which are located in the end of TabBar
-  + Now you can pass more then 10 tabs to component
+  + Now you can pass more than 10 tabs to component
 - [1.2.5]
   + Fix bug when `activeTabTextStyle` had lower priority than just `textStyle`
   + Add customization for underline